chown2/OpenLR2/README.md

 (accidents can be occur, by saving score with OpenLR2 and sending score with original LR2.
 DO NOT MIX yet)

 # known issues
- - behavior mismatch on NONSTOP MIX
+ - score save issue on NONSTOP MIX
  - readme left click scroll is faster than original (not important)

 # build